t-mullen/simple-signal/README.md

 Any additional metadata passed by the requesting peer.

 ###`request.forward([id], [metadata])`
-Allow the request to continue. *Not calling this method will block the request.*
+Allow the request to continue. *Listening to "request" and not calling this method will block the request.*

 Optional `id` is the receiver of the request, allowing you to reroute requests to different peers.